enmanuelar/calculator_api/README.md

 # calculator_api

-This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
+This project contains source code and supporting files for the API for the TrueNorth's arithmetic project exercise.
 It includes the following files and folders.

 - records - Code for the /records endpoint Lambda function handlers.
 - auth-authorizer - Code for the custom authorizer lambda for the API Gateway.